-Note: Changes in the sixth edition of the Publication Manual of the American Psychological Association are described below.
+Note: Changes in the seventh edition of the Publication Manual of the American Psychological Association are described below.
 Further details about can be found on the APA Style website.

 If the document is composed of multiple web pages, give the URL of the home page or entry page for the document.
 If no publication or "last modified" date is apparent, use n.d. in place of the publication date.